 - Your agent is now deceased, incapacitated, or otherwise unable to handle the responsibility called for under the document.

 - Your agent is incarcerated or under a criminal investigation.

 - You no longer trust or feel confident in the person that you chose as your agent.

 - You question your agent’s ability to handle significant financial responsibilities.

+When it’s time to update your power of attorney, it is important to remember the documents that often accompany a will or trust.
 When you are ready to update your estate plan, we encourage you to contact us for assistance.
 We have helped many clients ensure that their plans are up to date.
 To learn more, check out our client testimonials page today.